langchain-ai/langsmith-sdk/python/README.md

 pip install langchainplus-sdk
 ```

-LangChainPlus helps you and your team develop and evaluate language models and intelligent agents.
+LangSmith helps you and your team develop and evaluate language models and intelligent agents.
 It is compatible with any LLM Application and provides seamless integration with [LangChain](https://github.com/hwchase17/langchain), a widely recognized open-source framework that simplifies the process for developers to create powerful language model applications.

-> **Note**: You can enjoy the benefits of LangChainPlus without using the LangChain open-source packages!
+> **Note**: You can enjoy the benefits of LangSmith without using the LangChain open-source packages!
 To get started with your own proprietary framework, set up your account and then skip to [Logging Traces Outside LangChain](#logging-traces-outside-langchain).

 A typical workflow looks like:

-1. Set up an account with LangChainPlus or host your [local server](https://docs.langchain.plus/docs/getting-started/local_installation).
+1. Set up an account with LangSmith or host your [local server](https://docs.langchain.plus/docs/getting-started/local_installation).
 2. Log traces.
 3. Debug, Create Datasets, and Evaluate Runs.

 We'll walk through these steps in more detail below.

-## 1. Connect to LangChainPlus
+## 1. Connect to LangSmith

-Sign up for [LangChainPlus](https://www.langchain.plus/) using your GitHub, Discord accounts, or an email address and password.
+Sign up for [LangSmith](https://www.langchain.plus/) using your GitHub, Discord accounts, or an email address and password.
 If you sign up with an email, make sure to verify your email address before logging in.

 Then, create a unique API key on the [Settings Page](https://www.langchain.plus/settings), which is found in the menu at the top right corner of the page.